 Enjoy Life has a handy store locator.
 In my Texas hometown, they have them at Kroger, Tom Thumb, Target, Sprouts, Market Street, Trader Joe’s, and Wal-mart.

 Other certified gluten-free chocolate chips

-Unless you’re keto, diabetic, sugar-free, etc. – I wouldn’t recommend getting the brands listed below.
+Unless you’re keto, diabetic, sugar-free, etc. – I can’t recommend getting the brands listed below.
 They contain sugar alcohols, which are a type of sweetener suitable for people who can’t have sugar.

 If that’s you, then I can highly recommend these.
 But if not, I don’t recommend them because if you’re not used to the taste of sugar alcohols, you’re likely to be disappointed.
 And they are extremely expensive!

 - Hu No Added Sugar Keto Baking Chocolate Chips

 There’s another sugar-free chocolate chip brand that’s labeled as gluten-free and that’s Lakanto.
 A few blogs seem to have mistakenly called them certified gluten-free.
 They’re not.

 A certified gluten-free label is neither on their package nor mentioned in product descriptions.
 And it says this on their website: “We do not put the Gluten-Free Certified seal on all of our products because they are inherently gluten-free (i.e. monk fruit, syrup, chocolate).”

 That’s a bit of an odd statement considering that’s not what the seal is about.

 For products to legally be labeled gluten-free in the United States, they must first meet the requirements of the FDA of being less than 20ppm gluten.
 When products are tested to be less than 20ppm gluten, they may be labeled as such.